 It is essential that you properly plan your business structure before you start trading.
 Specific business and personal needs must be considered carefully.

 We understand the importance of these decisions and our experience in this area means you can be assured that you get the right start, or in the case of restructuring, a new measure of protection and benefits.

-We generally work closely with our client’s accountants when considering structures and restructures.
-When choosing the correct structure, it is important to make sure that it has the following attributes:
+We work closely with our clients’ accountants to advice our clients on business structures and restructures.
+To choose the correct business structure, it is important to make sure that the structure:

 - protects assets;

 - isolates risk;